Kingdom of Denmark · work sponsored · Leads to settlement

 Overview

-The Positive List is a curated list of occupations experiencing documented labour shortages in Denmark.
-Workers offered a position in a listed occupation can obtain a work permit at a lower salary threshold than the Pay Limit Scheme — the salary must meet "normal Danish levels" for the occupation but does not need to exceed the Pay Limit threshold.
-There are two separate lists: (1) the Positive List for People with Higher Education (university-level occupations), and (2) the Supplementary Positive List for Skilled Work (vocational and technical occupations).
-Both lists are updated twice a year, typically in January and July.
+The Positive Lists are curated lists of occupations experiencing documented labour shortages in Denmark.
+Workers offered a position in a listed occupation can obtain a work permit at a lower salary threshold than the Pay Limit Scheme — the salary must meet Danish standards for the occupation but does not need to exceed the Pay Limit threshold.
+There are two separate lists: (1) the Positive List for People with a Higher Education, and (2) the Positive List for Skilled Work.
+The lists are updated regularly, with the main updates on 1 January and 1 July, and the higher-education list can also receive regional or unemployment-insurance-fund additions.
 The permit leads to permanent residence on the same terms as the Pay Limit Scheme.

 Guidance by nationality